MicrosoftDocs/windows-dev-docs/windows-apps-src/design/motion/page-transitions.md

 ---
-Description: Learn how to use Universal Windows Platform (UWP) page transitions to give users feedback about the relationship between pages in your app.
 title: Page transitions
+description: Learn how to use Universal Windows Platform (UWP) page transitions to give users feedback about the relationship between pages in your app.
 template: detail.hbs
 ms.date: 04/08/2018
 ms.topic: article